-Tigers third baseman Miguel Cabrera won Major League Baseball's first Triple Crown in more than 40 years.
+Detroit Tigers third baseman Miguel Cabrera has won Major League Baseball’s first batting Triple Crown award in over 40 years.

 Cabrera entered Wednesday leading all three Triple Crown categories in the American League.
 Detroit could have decided to rest him in order to keep the impressive achievement intact, but the slugger suited up for the club’s regular season finale.
 Despite going 0-2 at the plate, Cabrera finished first in all three of the primary offensive rankings with a batting average of .330, 44 home runs and 139 RBIs.